kshitijavis/movie-search-engine/README.md

     ```
 8) The movie search engine should now be running locally on `localhost:3000`
 ## Optional: Add Image Search
-The `/movies/<id>` endpoint on the React App lists details about a movie.
+The `/movies/<id>` endpoint on the React App gives detailed information about a given movie.
 The app also uses Google Custom Search Engine (GCSE) to find and display a cover image of the movie.
 To set up image-rendering, follow these steps.
 1) Visit [GCSE API](https://developers.google.com/custom-search/v1/overview).
 Scroll down and click the blue **Get a Key** button.
 This will prompt you to sign in using Google credentials.
 2) Once signed in, you should see a prompt to _Enable Custom Search API_.
 Click the drop down and press _+ Create a new Project_.
 Type in "Movie Search Engine" and hit next.
 3) You should receive an API Key.
 This needs to be added as an environment variable.
 Open up `.env` at the root of this project and add the following: